Updated October 27, 2020

 As it turns out, this amazingly sober “you” is having trouble connecting to the people in your life.
+Something occurs to you.
 It may be time to break up with friends who aren’t serving your sobriety.

 It’s fine if you don’t want to drink, but they plan to carry on as normal.

 You continue to get invites to bars and parties, which you politely decline because, well, triggers and everything continues on as it was while you keep to the background trying to get your bearings.

 A couple of times you’ve tried to grab coffee or tea and find yourselves sitting awkwardly at a table, not sure what to say to each other.

 Your friend wants to tell you about the drunk shenanigans you missed out on Saturday night and the ensuing drama – gossip that would’ve titillated you in the past, but now mostly turns you off.